1.Preface

 Specify the Redmine API Key.

-RedSync uses the API Key to synchronize Cards and Issues in the Sync with Redmine operation described later.
-The user of the API Key should have the authority to update Issues (e.g., assigned to the project as a developer or a manager).
+RedSync uses the API Key to synchronize Trello cards and Redmine issues in the Sync with Redmine operation, which is described later.
+The API Key user should have the privilege to update Issues (e.g., be assigned to the project as a developer or a manager).

 By clicking the Validation button, RedSync displays the user name of the API Key for confirmation.